 - 1 cup boiling water

-In a separate bowl mix the remaining dry ingredients.
+- In a separate bowl mix the dry ingredients.

-Add the boiling water, mix well and pour it over top of the pineapple rings.
+- Add the boiling water, mix well, and pour the batter over top of the pineapple rings.